Moving to Australia from New Zealand?

 Cairns

-Cairns considered the gateway to Australia’s Great Barrier Reef, is a city in tropical Far North Queensland.
-But it’s not just one of the most popular tourist cities; Cairns locals are head over heels for this sunny spot too.
+Cairns, considered the gateway to Australia’s Great Barrier Reef, is a tropical Far North Queensland city.
+But it’s not just one of the most popular tourist cities; Cairns locals are also head over heels for this sunny spot.
 Maybe it’s the (mostly) great weather, maybe it’s the relaxed lifestyle, or maybe it’s the cheese and chocolate factory

 This tropical, relaxed hub in Queensland is a popular tourist destination from April to November, thanks to its stunning amenities and exceptional location.
 It is close to a range of beaches, the Great Barrier Reef and the Daintree Rainforest – a World Heritage site.